Relintai/pandemonium_engine_docs/03_usage/22_best_practices/10_logic_preferences.md

 As such, the best options would be...

 1. To use a static level for smaller games.
 2. If one has the time/resources on a medium/large game, create a library or plugin that can code the management of nodes and resources.
 If refined over time, so as to improve usability and stability, then it could evolve into a reliable tool across projects.
 3. Code the dynamic logic for a medium/large game because one has the coding skills, but not the time or resources to refine the code (game's gotta get done).
 Could potentially refactor later to outsource the code into a plugin.

-For an example of the various ways one can swap scenes around at runtime, please see the `"Change scenes manually" ( doc_change_scenes_manually )` documentation.